Dreambound

 4. Consider Apprenticeships or Internships: Apprenticeships or internships can provide valuable hands-on experience and help you establish relationships with potential employers.
 Some companies offer formal apprenticeship or internship programs, while others may be open to creating these opportunities on an individual basis.
 Reach out to aviation maintenance companies to inquire about any available apprenticeships or internships.

 5. Prepare for Interviews: Once you start receiving interview invitations, it is important to prepare for them.
-Research the company beforehand, familiarize yourself with its operations and values, and be ready to discuss your experience and skills concerning the job requirements.
+Research the company beforehand, familiarize yourself with their operations and values, and be ready to discuss your experience and skills in relation to the job requirements.
 Practice common interview questions and be prepared to provide examples of your work and problem-solving abilities.

 6. Stay Up-to-Date with Industry Trends: The aviation industry is constantly evolving, and it is important to stay up-to-date with the latest trends and advancements in the field.
 Attend industry conferences, read industry publications, and participate in continuing education courses to stay current with the latest technologies, regulations, and best practices in aviation maintenance.